 The initial procedures are the same as those of installing a toilet flange on concrete floors.
 Is it of the essence to repeat the same thing?
 Let’s go directly to the placement of the toilet flange.

-- Once you are done with the drilling process you can tighten the screws using a screwdriver.
-I always advise that you use stainless screws since they are more durable and they do not corrode with time.
+- Once you are done with the drilling process, you can tighten the screws using a screwdriver.
+I always advise stainless screws since they are more durable and they do not corrode with time.
 Ensure the screws are tightened and always confirm if the flange can move.

 Yes, there are different sizes of toilet flanges.
 The same case with soil pipes, therefore, you need to confirm the length of your soil pipe before you go to buy a new toilet flange.

 How do you fix a broken toilet flange?